vcastellm/dripper/README.md

 Common operations:

-    stow install redis-2.4.10
+    drip install redis-2.4.10
-    stow uninstall redis-2.4.10
+    drip uninstall redis-2.4.10
-    stow unlink redis-2.4.10
+    drip unlink redis-2.4.10
-    stow link redis-2.4.10
+    drip link redis-2.4.10
-    stow path redis-2.4.10
+    drip path redis-2.4.10
-    stow update
+    drip update

-You can get a list of all available commands by running `stow`.
+You can get a list of all available commands by running `drip`.

 Requirements
 ------------

-You'll need `git` to be able to update `stow-manager`:
+You'll need `git` to be able to update **Dripper**:

-    stow install git-1.7.1.0
+    drip install git-1.7.1.0

 Some `definitions` require `hg`.
 At this moment the best thing you can do to install Mercurial is by using `pip`: